Syntria/shell-pilot/README.md

 ### Verbose Mode

-For transparency, you can use the `--verbose` (or `-v`) flag after the prompt to see the agent's step-by-step actions.
-This will display the token usage and raw results it receives from API calls.
+For transparency, you can use the `--verbose` (or `-v`) flag after the prompt to see the token usage.

 ### Example: Fixing a Bug